FactorioSharp/FactorioRconSharp/README.md

 ```

 The specification used to generate the model is that of [Factorio v1.1.104](https://lua-api.factorio.com/1.1.104/runtime-api.json).
-The compiler is available in the `FactorioRconSharp.ClientGenerator` project.
+The compiler is available in the `SpecificationCompiler` project.